zincsamael/muppy/muppy/doc/source/index.rst

 Welcome to muppy's documentation!
 =================================

 Welcome to the documentation of muppy, (yet another) memory usage profiler for Python.

+Muppy tries to help developers to identity memory leaks of Python applications.
+It enables the tracking of memory usage during runtime and the identification of objects which are leaking.
+Also, tools are provided which allow to locate the source of not released objects.

 Table of Content
 ----------------